antroguy/HomeLab/Guacamole with Nginx Reverse Proxy/README.md

 ```
 $ Sudo cp default guacamoleProxy
 ```
 Edit the guacamoleProxy config file.
 You will need to initially set it up to act as a reverse proxy for HTTP traffic over port 80.
 You can use my default file as an example.
-(NOTE: _server_name_ is the sub domain name you created previously on your google domain)
+(NOTE: _server_name_ is your domain name with the 'A' record that was created previously)

 ![alt text](https://github.com/antroguy/HomeLab/blob/master/Guacamole%20with%20Nginx%20Reverse%20Proxy/Images/nginxConfig.PNG)